Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 app: backend

-• Allows traffic only from pods labeled app: backend
+• Only allows incoming traffic from pods labeled app: backend

-• Which pods can communicate (using pod selectors)
+• Who can send or receive traffic (using pod or namespace selectors)

 • Which ports are allowed